 The Company's future success is dependent upon the direction and state of the Canadian economy.
 The business, operating results and financial condition of the Company could be materially affected by a prolonged and deep recession or downturn in the Canadian economy.
-Currently, the Company is exposed to difficult economic conditions in western Canada resulting from depressed oil and gas markets.
 There is no assurance that the Company will have sufficient financial resources to withstand a prolonged and deep recession.